FS-HSBC/dsc-variable-assignment-intro/README.md

 ```python
 "Send an email to " + full_name + " at " + email +  " to say how nice it was meeting yesterday."
 ```

-    'Send an email to Liz Kaplan at liz@ka-plan.com to say how nice it was meeting yesterday.'

 In the line above, we are getting to some of the real power of programming.
 By choosing the correct variable name, we can begin to change the values of `full_name` or `email` and operate on their underlying values in the same ways.